decamargo10/rob8_main_processing/README.md

 # rob8_main_processing
 Contains all code used for the GazeBot project.
 This includes data preparation, training of models and inference related code.
 Contains code of the [https://github.com/jdibenes/hl2ss](https://github.com/jdibenes/hl2ss) repository as described in the report.
+The object detector was trained using the following repository: [https://github.com/WongKinYiu/yolov7](https://github.com/WongKinYiu/yolov7) and the weights of the trained model are stored in the file best.pt